How to a Sync Single Salesforce Case to Multiple Jira Projects

 }

-2. That’s all!
+That’s it.
 Continue tweaking the code to get different fields to interact automatically based on pre-approved permissions and mappings.
+With script versioning, every change you publish is tracked with a full audit trail, so you can review who changed what and roll back if needed.

 Watch the video to see this implemented in practice.

-You can also set up triggers to ensure the connection follows pre-set conditions.
-For instance, Exalate allows users to emphasize that all issues within a project named “DEMO” and with the label “customer” should be synced over instantly.
+You can also set up triggers to make sure the connection follows pre-set conditions.
+For instance, Exalate allows you to specify that all work items within a project named “DEMO” and with the label “customer” should be synced over instantly.

-The code for this trigger in Jira Query Language will be:
+The trigger in Jira Query Language (JQL) will look like:

 project = DEMO AND label = customer